20 Photography Angles To Unleash Your creativity

 6. Establishing Shot Photography Angle

+The establishing shot is a vast view angle that is used to introduce a scene.
 It is used to set the scene for the action by introducing the environment in which it takes place.

 Aerial views are frequently chosen for these scenarios because they provide an unmatched perspective of the surroundings.